Burrell College of Osteopathic Medicine: Honor Societies

 Burrell College has a number of honor societies active on its campus including: Sigma Sigma Phi, Gold Humanism Honor Society, and Omega Beta Iota.

 Campus

-BCOM's campus consists of a newly constructed 80,000 square foot, three story building located in the Arrowhead Research Park on the NMSU campus which is located next to the New Mexico State University (NMSU) football stadium.
-Students at BCOM may access all of the campus facilities and resources at NMSU, and may opt to live in student housing.
+Burrell's main campus consists of a newly constructed 80,000 square foot, three story building located in the Arrowhead Research Park on the NMSU campus which is located next to the New Mexico State University (NMSU) football stadium.
+Students may access all of the campus facilities and resources at NMSU, and may opt to live in student housing.
 The school is located around an hour away from White Sands National Park and Spaceport America.

 Graduate medical education

-BCOM has facilitated the opening of over 100 new graduate medical education (GME) residency positions in family medicine, internal medicine, orthopedic surgery, and osteopathic neuromuscular medicine.
+Burrell has facilitated the opening of over 100 new graduate medical education (GME) residency positions in family medicine, internal medicine, orthopedic surgery, and osteopathic neuromusculoskeletal medicine (ONMM).
+The orthopedic surgery residency closed in 2020.